Romania's PM Ponta wins first round of presidential election

-March 22 Stock futures pointed to a lower opening for Canada's main stock index on Wednesday on growing doubts whether U.S. President Donald Trump will be able to deliver on promised tax cuts.

-BUCHAREST Prime Minister Victor Ponta won the first round of Romania's presidential election, a step towards a victory that would consolidate his leftist party's hold on power but would also raise questions about judicial independence.
+BUCHAREST, Nov 3 Prime Minister Victor Ponta led the first round of Romania's presidential election, a step towards a victory that would consolidate his leftist party's hold on power but would also raise questions about judicial independence.

-With nearly all ballots counted, Ponta, leader of the Social Democrats and a former prosecutor and amateur rally driver who became prime minister two years ago, had won 40.3 percent of the vote in Sunday's election.
-That compared with 30.4 percent for his nearest challenger, Klaus Iohannis, an ethnic German mayor backed by two center-right parties.

-The results make Ponta, who has consistently led opinion polls over Iohannis, favorite to win a run-off vote on Nov.
+The results make Ponta, who has consistently led opinion polls over Iohannis, the firm favourite to win a run-off vote on Nov.
 16.

 A Ponta presidency could bring more stability to the Black Sea country of 20 million, which endured a painful recession and spending cuts during the global slowdown and has made mixed progress in implementing reforms under an IMF-led aid deal.